Annual Hispanic Ministry and Theology Lecture

 Dr. Austen Ivereigh

-The LMU Latinx Theology and Ministry Initiative invites you to the 2023 Hispanic Ministry and Theology Lecture with journalist and scholar Austen Ivereigh, D.Phil.
+The 2023 LMU Hispanic Theology and Ministry Lecture was given by journalist and scholar Austen Ivereigh, D.Phil.

 "Viruses Target the Vulnerable and Know No Borders: Social Responsibility and Voting as a Catholic"